Northeast Document Conservation Center

-The Northeast Document Conservation Center (NEDCC) was founded in 1973 and is the first non-profit conservation center in the United States to specialize in the preservation of paper-based library and archival materials.
+The Northeast Document Conservation Center (NEDCC) was founded in 1973.
+It is the first non-profit conservation center in the United States to specialize in the preservation of paper-based library and archival materials.

-The Center was initiated by the state librarians of the six New England states, who agreed to cooperate across state lines to provide a service to non-profit institutions in the region.

-The Center was established with start-up funds from the Council on Library Resources, the New England Library Board, and other donors.
-For seven years the Center functioned as an arm of the New England Library Board.
-In 1980, it incorporated as a private, non-profit organization, providing services to clients nationally.
+NEDCC was initiated by the state librarians of the six New England states, who agreed to cooperate to provide services to non-profit institutions in the region.
+It was established with start-up funds from the Council on Library Resources, the New England Library Board, and other donors.
+From 1973 to 1980, the Center functioned as an arm of the New England Library Board.
+In 1980, it incorporated as a private, non-profit organization, providing services nationally.

 NEDCC performs book conservation, paper conservation, photograph conservation, Asian paintings conservation, collections surveys, digitization, and audio preservation with the IRENE technology, on a fee-for-service basis.
 Through its Preservation Services office, NEDCC also provides preservation needs assessments, training programs including workshops and webinars, consultations, resources, and disaster assistance.
 NEDCC presents a yearly national conference, "Digital Directions", on creating sustainable digital collections.

-Clients include the National Archives, Boston Public Library, the Baseball Hall of Fame, and Harvard University.
-In addition to helping repositories, NEDCC assists performing arts institutions, religious organizations, hospitals, social service agencies, labor unions, zoos, and botanical gardens as well as private and family collectors.
+NEDCC assists repositories, performing arts institutions, religious organizations, hospitals, social service agencies, labor unions, zoos, and botanical gardens as well as private and family collectors.

-Examples of projects undertaken at the Center include the conservation treatment of historic artifacts such as Lewis and Clark's elk skin journal, the Emancipation Proclamation, and Babe Ruth's personal scrapbook.